epsilonlabs/playground-docker/README.md

 docker run -p 8000:80 -v <front-end-folder-absolute-path>:/etc/nginx/html playground:latest
 ```
 Your front-end folder should contain an `index.html` file.
 A minimal alternative front-end that you can use as a starting point for developing your custom front-end is available in the `miniground` folder of [this repository](miniground).

+Alternatively, you may want to use the [Docker image for the Micronaut-based backend](https://github.com/epsilonlabs/playground-micronaut/pkgs/container/playground-micronaut) directly, without using this image.

 ## Publish to Docker Hub